 We have an extensive patent portfolio directed to rationally designed ecologies of spores and microbes.
 The portfolio includes both company-owned patents and applications, and those that we have rights to as licensee.
-For example, pursuant to an exclusive license to certain intellectual property from Memorial Sloan Kettering Cancer Center, with a patent term running until at least 2035, we are responsible for paying a 2.5% royalty on net sales of VOWST, minimum annual royalties, and milestone payments.
-The milestone payments are based on VOWST target sales milestones, the first being \$1.0 million which was payable upon the first commercial sale of VOWST and paid in July 2023, the second being \$2.5 million payable upon annual VOWST sales of \$100.0 million, and the last being \$10.0 million payable upon annual VOWST sales of \$500.0 million.
 The patents and applications included in our portfolio cover both composition of matter and methods (e.g., method of treating).
-Our intellectual property rights related to VOWST extend through 2034, through 2041 for SER-155, and through 2040 for SER-301.
+Our intellectual property rights related to SER-155 and SER-147 extend through 2043 (not including any potential term extension).
 We plan on continuing to broaden our patent portfolio.
 Currently, we have 21 active patent application families, which includes 20 nationalized applications and one at the PCT stage.
-To date, we have obtained 31 issued U.S. patents and 1 allowed U.S. patent application.
+To date, we have obtained issuance of 31 U.S. patents (which includes three as licensee).

-In connection with the Transaction and pursuant to the Purchase Agreement, we expect to transfer certain patents and trademarks affiliated with the VOWST Business to SPN at Closing.
-In addition, as a condition to Closing, we intend to enter into a cross-license agreement, or the Cross-License Agreement, with SPN.
-Under the Cross-License Agreement, we will grant to SPN a perpetual, worldwide, non-exclusive, fully paid-up license under certain Company patents that have been issued or will issue in the future and current know-how controlled by us that is not transferred to SPN pursuant to the Purchase Agreement.
-In the field of the treatment of CDI and recurrent CDI and associated complications, or collectively, the CDI Field, the license to SPN under such Company patents and know-how would be exclusive to SPN for five years and co-exclusive between SPN and the Company following that five year period.
-The license from the Company to SPN is to issued Company patents that currently or in the future cover the Product or improvements thereof and know-how that is used or reasonably useful in connection with the exploitation of the VOWST Business.
-We will also grant SPN an exclusive. perpetual, worldwide, fully paid-up license under issued Company patents that currently or in the future cover the Product or improvements thereof and know-how that is used or reasonably useful in connection with the exploitation of the Product to exploit SER-262 in the CDI Field.
-The license to SPN would be exclusive to SPN for five years after Closing and co-exclusive between SPN and us following that five year period.
-SPN will grant to us a perpetual, worldwide, non-exclusive license under the patents and know-how that are transferred to SPN pursuant to the Purchase Agreement or developed under the TSA, for the Company's products for use outside of the CDI Field, and after five years from Closing for Company products containing designed, cultivated, bacterial consortia not manufactured using human stool (excluding SER-262) in the CDI Field.
-From and after Closing, certain license agreements between us, SPN, and/or their respective affiliates will terminate and be of no further force or effect, except as contemplated by the Purchase Agreement.
+In connection with the Transaction and pursuant to the Purchase Agreement, we transferred certain patents and trademarks affiliated with the VOWST Business to SPN at Closing.
+In addition, in connection with Closing, we entered into a cross-license agreement, or the Cross-License Agreement, with SPN.
+Under the Cross-License Agreement, we granted to SPN a perpetual, worldwide, non-exclusive, fully paid-up license under certain Seres patents that have been issued or will issue in the future and current know-how controlled by us that was not transferred to SPN pursuant to the Purchase Agreement.
+In the field of the treatment of CDI and recurrent CDI and associated complications, or collectively, the CDI Field, the license to SPN under such Seres patents and know-how is exclusive to SPN for five years after the Closing and co-exclusive between SPN and Seres following that five year period.
+The license from Seres to SPN is to issued Company patents that currently or in the future cover the Product or improvements thereof and know-how that is used or reasonably useful in connection with the exploitation of the VOWST Business.
+We also granted SPN an exclusive, perpetual, worldwide, fully paid-up license under issued Seres patents that currently or in the future cover the Product and improvements thereof and know-how that is used or reasonably useful in connection with the exploitation of the Product to exploit SER-262 in the CDI Field.
+SPN granted to us a perpetual, worldwide, non-exclusive license under the patents and know-how that are transferred to SPN pursuant to the Purchase Agreement or developed under the TSA, for Seres' products for use outside of the CDI Field, and after five years from Closing for Seres products containing designed, cultivated, bacterial consortia not manufactured using human stool (excluding SER-262) in the CDI Field.
+From and after Closing, certain license agreements between us, SPN, and/or their respective affiliates terminated and are of no further force or effect, except as contemplated by the Purchase Agreement.